 Interior styling came from an opal grey color scheme.
 The bench seat was also changed with added bolsters and another set of Lightning specific logos to top these off.
 From 1996-1998 Ford's SVT group chose to take a small break on the Lightning while a new chassis and body design was being developed.

 SVT kept to its roots with the overall appearance of this truck.
-Aggressive lines from its body included a unique front bumper that fed air to the water to air heat exchanger so boost temps were kept to a minimum.
+Aggressive lines from its body included a unique front bumper that fed fresh air to the heat exchanger so boost temps were kept to a minimum.
 Chrome fender badges catch your eye as you go down the side to the bed and find a beautiful step side bed with a custom set of dual exhaust tips poking out from the side.

-The Gen 2's suspension featured a dual A-arm coil spring equipped front end topped off with Bilstein shocks and a 31 mm front sway bar.
+The Gen 2's suspension featured a dual A-arm coil spring-equipped front end topped off with Bilstein shocks and a 31 mm front sway bar.
 The rear had a huge 9.75 inch rear end housing loaded with a 3.55 gear set in 1999 and 2000; 2001-2004 models featured an upgraded 3.73 ratio.
 The rear suspension came equipped with the same Bilstein shock absorbers, a special 5 spring leaf set, and a 31 mm sway bar.
 Front and rear ride height dropped 1.5 inches in the front and 2 inches in the rear.

 SVT also made the Gen 2 Lightings interior shine.
 Custom suede and leather seats kept you planted firmly in place.
 Special gauges illuminated bright while you were smiling ear to ear watching the boost gauge shoot up and you stabbed the throttle to the ground.
 Special Vehicle Team really got it right with these trucks.